mhjarvis/IT-Cybersecurity-Stuff/security+.md

 - `Removable Devices` - usb drives left in parking lots loaded with malware that launches when plugged in.
 - `Cloud` - any cloud services with security flaws, accidentally published API keys/passwords.
 - `Supply Chain` - attacking hardware, software, or service providers.
 This can include interfering with hardware/software in transit to the target.

+## Threat Data and Intelligence

+`Threat Intelligence` is the set of activities and resources available to cybersecurity professionals seeking to learn about changes in the threat environment.
+This can also be used for `predictive analysis` to identify likely threats to an organization. `Vulnerability databases` also help a orgs threat intelligence program. `Indicators of Compromise (IoCs)` are telltale signs that an attack has taken place and may include file signatures, log patterns, and other evidence.

+### Open Source Intelligence

+`Open source threat intelligence` is aquired from publicly available sources.